Student Driver Accident Attorneys in Salisbury

 Hit by a Student Driver?
 Call Hearne & Bailey, P.A.
 Today!

-Humans are infallible and prone to making mistakes, and sometimes those mistakes result in car accidents.
+Humans are prone to making mistakes, and sometimes those mistakes result in car accidents.
 This is especially true when it comes to learning how to drive, as driving is a new skill that most people are incredibly unfamiliar with when the time comes to learn.
 With so many new things to know and keep track of behind the wheel, it should come as little to no surprise that student drivers are at an exponentially higher chance of being involved in an accident.
 This is especially true if the necessary precautions are not taken.

 Things can quickly get complicated when student drivers cause an accident while taking a driving lesson alongside their instructor.
 When that happens, who should be held responsible for the damages and injuries caused by the student driver?
 Is it the student driver, the driving school, or the driving instructor?
 Unfortunately, there isn’t necessarily a straightforward answer.
 That’s why it’s absolutely vital that you get legal counsel and assistance from an experienced Salisbury student driver accident attorney, such as the ones on our team here at Hearne & Bailey, P.A.
 We’ll help you work through the complex details of your case and fight for the compensation you deserve if you have been injured.